 Google and other search engines change their website ranking algorithms almost continuously.
 It’s anybody’s guess which website elements a new algorithm will give the most weight to with each update.

 Two ranking elements, though, haven’t changed through time: top-quality content and industry authority.
 Since Google won’t go out and interview your customers and industry influencers, it determines your authority and reputation by assessing how many quality websites in closely related fields link back to your own.

 While there are a wealth of factors that Google uses to rank your website, as OptInMonster’s Nathan Thompson points out, quite a few of them relate to your content.

 Admittedly, your site’s page speed, mobile-friendliness, site security, accessibility, and the age of your site are either out of your control or better handled by your SEO team.
 However, you and your content teams play a HUGE role in the rest of them.

-Let’s start with the two most important: backlinks and well-optimized content.
+Let’s start with the two most important: well-optimized content and high authority links.
 Then we’ll look at how many of Google’s other ranking factors actually depend, at least in part, on the first two.